wernerb/hashiconf-hardening/slides.md

 GRSEC, SELinux.

 !SLIDE
-# Defaults on most OSs
+# Lets look at some common OS defaults..

 Default umask is 002.
 New files are **World** readable by default!